Which Game System is the Best?

 First, let’s look at the obvious choice money-wise anyhow the Nintendo Wii.
 A bargain at around $250 this little system packs some bang for your buck a system that allows players to get involved in the game via movement-sensitive controllers.
 Nintendo has always been targeted at the more childish audience from their comic drawing style toon games to their marketing strategy.
 If your an avid gamer the Wii will leave you wanting a bit more even though Nintendo is managing some decent adult games at the moment such as Resident Evil 4 it can do a lot better and may over the long run so I would give this system a try in the store to see if you enjoy it before buying it.
 The main downside to this system is the controllers tend to eat batteries rapidly and with almost no plug and play option rechargeable are the only way to go.
 The final downfall of this system is its inability to play any form of HD disk.
 I am a proud owner of this system and while my 5-year-old boys play it the most for a younger child this is the best system out there.

-Additionally, you can try playing Minecraft with installed minecraft shaders to check the quality of your system.
+Additionally, you can browse around this site and try playing Minecraft with installed minecraft shaders to check the quality of your system.
 With shaders, you will find this game to be heavier on your system helping you in assessing the performance of your system.

 Next, let’s stick to the price order and examine the Xbox 360.
 This system is the weakest of the 3 in my book due primarily to it’s backing HD and loosing out and the earlier models constantly getting the red ring of death.
 Let’s not forget though that this is Microsoft who always seems to come out on the upside and what pulls it threw for the 360 is the game titles mainly Halo which has a cult following and Gears of War which is rapidly building a fan base.
 With most of the games going cross-console the previously mentioned games and a few other Microsoft exclusives are the only reason, I would consider buying this console.
 While it’s the ability to play games in HD is a positive note the graphics on the 360 just don’t seem to stack up to the PS3.
 This is the only console I have put off buying and will continue to do so until such time as my children ask for it for a holiday.